pkdone/mongo-connection-check/README.md

 &nbsp;&nbsp;__NOTE__:
  * On __Windows__, first replace the text `./mongo-connection-check` with `mongo-connection-check.exe` in the command line shown above; you will also be prompted with some security dialog boxes to approve the safety of the executable
- * On __Mac OS X__, you will receive a prompt saying "Cannot be opened because the developer cannot be verified", therefore, if you trust this binary, you will then need to view the _Security & Privacy_ settings for the downloaded file and press the __Allow Anyway__ button, as shown below, before trying to run the command again:
+ * On __Mac OS X__, you will receive a prompt saying __"Cannot be opened because the developer cannot be verified"__, therefore, if you trust this binary, you will then need to view the __Security & Privacy__ settings for the downloaded file and press the __Allow Anyway__ button, as shown below, before trying to run the command again:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src=".mac_allow_access.png" width="370" height="317" alt="Screenshot of Allow Anyway option in Mac OS X"/>